williamtroup/Syntax.js/README_NUGET.md

 </script>
 ```

+To see a list of all the available configuration options you can use, click [here](https://github.com/williamtroup/Syntax.js/blob/main/docs/OPTIONS.md).

-To see a list of all the available configuration options you can use, click [here](https://github.com/williamtroup/Syntax.js/blob/main/docs/CONFIGURATION_OPTIONS.md).
+To see a list of all the available configuration options custom triggers you can use, click [here](https://github.com/williamtroup/Syntax.js/blob/main/docs/CUSTOM_TRIGGERS.md).